No Tags Found!

 From India, Chennai

-I agree with your point of view, I understand the nature of my query is so negative and pessimist.
-I hope I m not spoiling HR reader's mood with this questions !!
+I agree with your point of view.
+I understand the nature of my query is somewhat negative and pessimistic.
+I hope I'm not spoiling HR readers' mood with these questions!

-I also understand that as HRs / Recruiters we shall pay attention on the needs for skills and qualfiication of the candidates rathen than dwelve deeper into this side of arguements.
+I also understand that as HRs/Recruiters, we should pay attention to the needs for skills and qualifications of the candidates rather than delve deeper into this side of arguments.

-Out of my little experience, I have realized that accepting the diplomatic answers from the candidates doesnt help recruit the best talent, this is from the HR perspective !!
+From my limited experience, I have realized that accepting diplomatic answers from candidates doesn't always help recruit the best talent from an HR perspective.

-Niether I intended to glorify this tricky question in the interview to be deciding factor for selection.
+I did not intend to glorify this tricky question in the interview as a deciding factor for selection.

-The reason I came up with this query is because of frank negative feedback I get to hear from candidates in this region (Middle east).
-Arabs are vocal about thier experience with previous employer and are frank about reasons for job change.
+The reason I brought up this query is due to the frank negative feedback I hear from candidates in this region (Middle East).
+Arabs are vocal about their experiences with previous employers and are candid about reasons for job changes.

-As per my Indian HR learning, I applied my rules of diplomacy for selection criteria !! but than I would end up loosing lot of candidates with required skills and qualifications morever I need to meet my targets !!
+Based on my Indian HR learning, I applied my rules of diplomacy to the selection criteria.
+However, I would end up losing many candidates with required skills and qualifications, and I also need to meet my targets.

-Your suggestion holds true and logical !! but at same time.. as HR im in a situation that knowing both sides of the arguement I need to check the select box !!
+Your suggestion is true and logical.
+However, as an HR professional, I find myself in a situation where, knowing both sides of the argument, I need to check the select box.

 From Kuwait, Salmiya